-Badr is actively engaged with a number of higher education institutions both locally and internationally, serving as a member of the Advisory Board of Cambridge Judge Business School, the International Advisory Council of the American University of Beirut, and the Business Advisory Council of the American University of Sharjah.
-He is the Founding Patron of the Centre for Strategic Philanthropy based at the Cambridge Judge Business School, which is dedicated to enhancing the impact of strategic philanthropy both within and from the world’s fastest-growing economies.
-He also serves on the advisory board of the US-based Milken Institute for Strategic Philanthropy.
+Badr is a member of the Advisory Boards of several educational institutions, such as the Cambridge Judge Business School and MIT Legatum Centre for Development and Entrepreneurship, the American University of Beirut’s International Advisory Council, and the American University of Sharjah’s Business Advisory Council.
+He is the Founding Patron of the Centre for Strategic Philanthropy at the Cambridge Judge Business School, which is focused on enhancing the effectiveness of strategic philanthropy both in and from the world’s fastest growing economies; and he is the Founding Patron of MENA region’s first Strategic Philanthropy Initiative at NYU Abu Dhabi to research and promote high-impact philanthropy.
+He also serves on the advisory board of the Milken Institute for Strategic Philanthropy in the United States

-As an ardent believer in the essential role of the arts in innovation economies, Badr founded the non-profit Middle East Theatre Academy to encourage youth in the region to express their talents through writing, directing, producing and acting.
-He also co-founded the Global Gumbo Group with renowned producer Quincy Jones to bridge cross-cultural divides through entertainment.
-He is a member of the Guggenheim Middle Eastern Circle, the Artistic Director’s Circle of The Old Vic Theatre Trust, and The Kennedy Centre’s Centennial Circle.
-In 2014, Badr was awarded the Gold Medal in the Arts by the Kennedy Center International Committee on the Arts for his work to bridge cultures through music and theatre.
+Badr is a firm believer in the vital role of arts in innovation economies.
+He founded the non-profit Middle East Theatre Academy in 2011 to inspire young people in the Region to express their talents in writing, directing, producing and acting.
+He partnered with the esteemed music producer Quincy Jones to launch the Global Gumbo Group in the same year to foster cross-cultural dialogue through entertainment.
+He serves as a member on the International Advisory Council of the Middle East Institute, the Guggenheim Middle Eastern Circle, the Artistic Director’s Circle of The Old Vic Theatre Trust and the Kennedy Center’s Centennial Circle.
+Badr was honored with the Gold Medal in the Arts by the Kennedy Center International Committee on the Arts in 2014 for his contributions to bridging cultures through music and theatre.

-His personal blog can be found at badrjafar.com and Twitter feed @BadrJafar
+His personal blog can be found at badrjafar.com and Twitter feed @BadrJafar.